vechain/grant-program/applications/Socialnft.md

 ![image](https://ipfs.io/ipfs/bafkreibnpzq5ano4fkjaampday5yivdtcwbgnjyqnkeh33h26tp3biz2qe)

 - PoC/MVP or other relevant prior work or research on the topic.

-We developed cryptoart.ai which is the earliest Chinese version of Cryptoart Market based on ERC721 launched in Q3 2020.
-The platform so far has more than 700 artist with 500+ artwork uploaded.
-More than 300 artworks were sold for 300+ ETH.
+Our previous developed NFT market is the earliest Chinese version of Cryptoart Market based on ERC721 launched in 2020.
+The platform so far has almost 1000 artist with 500+ artwork uploaded.
+More than 300 artworks were sold at the average prive above 1 ETH.
 We are fully experience with creating NFT market.

 ### Ecosystem Fit

 Per our research, currently on VeChain there is only VIM-world as an NFT platform, but ours is much different as we convert social media posts directly into NFTs, thus we have more contents.

-On Ethereum, we have a competitor v.cent.co converts twitter tweets to NFT.
+On Ethereum, we have a benchmark v.cent.co converts twitter tweets to NFT.
 We convert instagram posts to NFT.
 And they are not on VeChain yet.

 ## Team